BrilworksarrowBlogarrowNews & Insights

 Micro frontends are an important architectural pattern for large complex applications, allowing teams to concurrently generate independent parts of an application, providing a better ability to scale and autonomy.
 Furthermore, Progressive Web Apps (PWAs) provide an important strategy for user engagement as they create a continuum between web and a native apps by enabling offline functionality and installation on the home screen.

-In 2025, the front-end ecosystem is more mature and divided than ever before.
-Each technology discussed has its pros and cons surrounding performance, scalability, developer familiarity, and sustainability overall.
+In 2025, the front-end ecosystem is more mature and diverse than ever.
+Each frontend technology we’ve discussed comes with its own strengths and trade-offs — performance, scalability, developer experience, and long-term sustainability.

 Get In Touch